Health & Wellness Blog

-As I am fond of asking each week in class – “what do you need to let go of?
+As I am fond of asking myself and my students – “what do you need to let go of?
 And what do you need to cultivate more of?”
 The answers will be a great way to begin your “soul goals” list!
 And here’s wishing you a New Year of peace, light, love and blessings – may you learn what your soul needs and wants and feed it accordingly!

 Ayurveda for Baby! -- November 2009

 Well, I've been thrown into motherhood head first with a two year old foster child!
 And already I have been able to use many of the tools in my yoga and

 Ayurveda tool box to help little Bryn adjust.
 Here are a few tips that may help you Moms out there!